 What can an employer do to prove WHS compliance?

-The best thing you can do as an employer to prove WHS compliance is to ensure all employees are receiving regular training and understanding the content.
-It is important that you keep up to date, and in-depth, training records on the training that has been completed.
+The best thing you can do as an employer prove WHS compliance is to ensure all employees are receiving and understanding regular training.
+It is important that you keep up to date and in-depth training records on the training that has been complete.

-Inductions should be run when a new em[ployee starts with a business and refreshed on an annual or bi-annual basis.
-This will help ensure that employees know and understand what their safety responsibilities are, and how to keep themselves and others within the workplace, safe.
+Inductions should be run regularly and refreshed on an annual or bi-annual basis.
+This will help ensure that employees know and understand what their safety responsibilities are and how to keep themselves and others within the workplace safe.